Customer case

 “It’s a great relief for a busy project manager to have this option.
 It has been very useful so far,” she says.
 After implementation this summer, the integration is now being used on four of the Norwegian Coastal Administration’s projects, and will be standard for future projects in the future.

-Loennecken believes that Tribia has everything to gain from a close dialog with customers, and cites the Norwegian Coastal Administration as an example of how well things can go when you set aside time to solve challenges from the start.
+Loennecken believes that Tribia has everything to gain from maintaining such a close dialogue with customers, and cites the Norwegian Coastal Administration as a great example of how beneficial customer collaborations are for both parties.

-• Sortland Entreprenør is building the SKREI Museum using Oculo for full control of documentation and reporting
+Sortland Entreprenør is building the SKREI Museum – with Oculo keeping their documentation in check

-The Norwegian construction contractor Sortland Entreprenør used Oculo for the first time on one of their largest construction projects to date; the SKREI Museum.
-Discover how the tool strengthened their control over documentation and reporting.
+The Norwegian contractor Sortland Entreprenør recently used Interaxo's Oculo integration for the first time ever – in one of their largest construction projects to date; the SKREI Museum.
+Discover how the tool boosted their documentation and reporting.

 Consto and Siva have realised a groundbreaking innovation center in Tromsø – the world’s northernmost building with a BREEAM-NOR Outstanding certification and a record score of 99.2%.
 Interaxo was the project's digital backbone, assisting their vision, precision and collaboration to set the standard for sustainable construction projects – both in Norway and internationally.